-A really complicated battle of the sexes, this epic movie has many characters and is the narrative of the entangled relationships among one another.
+A really complicated battle of the sexes, this epic movie has many characters and depicts the entangled relationships among one another.
 Tomas has recently moved to Mexico and is currently visiting his friends Carlos and Ana who’re having marital problems.
-Incidentally, Tomas used to date Ana and tries to get closer to her when Carlos kicks Tomas out.
+Incidentally, Tomas used to date Ana and he tries to get closer to her when Carlos kicks Tomas out.
 Instead, Ana leaves and goes to her friends Miguel and Andrea’s house, who are also having the same marital problems.
 Meanwhile, Miguel is kicked out by Andrea and after some time, two opposing houses in the same street are having people of opposite sexes stationed together.
-A funny and serious affair, ‘Sexo, Pudor y lágrimas’ is a road less travelled.
+A funny and serious affair, ‘Sexo, Pudor y lágrimas’ is a road less traveled.

 Read More: Best Spanish Shows on Netflix

 8. The Man with Thousand Faces (2016) [El hombre de las mil caras]

 One of the highly rated and widely appreciated Spanish movies out there, ‘The Man with Thousand Faces’ is the telltale of Francisco Paesa, an ex-secret agent of the Spanish government who was also a banker, an arms dealer before he was hired by the ex-police commissioner Luis to hide 12 million pesetas which he had embezzled wrongfully.
 Paesa then, in cahoots with some of his old buddies, devises an evil plan to take the cash out and make a fool of the entire nation.
 Although a blend of fact and fiction, ‘The Man with Thousand Faces’ is an enjoyable thriller biopic which gives us chilling accounts of one of the biggest scams of the country.

 7. Like Water for Chocolate (1992) [Como agua para chocolate]